 As its residents know, Austin boasts a culture all its own.
 Surround yourself with the City's unique culture by visiting one of its museums and cultural centers.
 You'll be glad you did!

 The Old Bakery & Emporium is a historic building located in Downtown Austin.
-The Bakery operates as a Consignment Shop, Visitor Information Center, Art Gallery exhibiting local artists 50 or better and houses the Lundberg-Maerki Historical Collection.
+Local artists and crafts people keep the Emporium full of unique and one of a kind items.
+This is our consignment shop.
+We provide a Visitor Information Center, Art Gallery exhibiting local artists 50 or better and houses the Lundberg-Maerki Historical Collection.